 You are now welcome to book group visits, guided tours, and on-site seminars.
 Depending on COVID-19 infection levels, on-site events may have to be rebooked.

 Educational events are subject to the current access and hygiene regulations.
 We will provide important current information for booked events in good time for your visit.

 As an alternative, we also offer online seminars.
 Please write to bildung(at)gdw-berlin.de if you would like to book an online seminar for your group or find out more.
 Further information is available here ...

 The German Resistance Memorial Center offers guided tours for pre-registered groups free of charge around selected parts of the permanent exhibition.
+Tours are suitable for adults and young people from 14 years of age.
 In dialog with the visitors, these tours provide information on resistance activities by individuals and groups, along with their motives and goals.
 They also address German society’s reactions to resistance against National Socialism after 1945.

 All events are free of charge for participants.
 A tour lasts approximately 90 minutes.
 When registering for a tour, you can select one to two focal topics, which are discussed in greater depth during the session.
 Please register at least six to eight weeks before the requested date, using our online registration form.

 Guided tours are available in German, English, French, and Italian.

 Individual visitors can make use of free audio guides in German, English, French, Spanish, Italian, Polish, and Turkish, or a video guide in German Sign Language.